MicrosoftDocs/sysinternals/sysinternals/learn/inside-native-applications.md

 ---
-title: Inside Native Applications - Windows Sysinternals | Microsoft Docs
+title: Inside Native Applications
-author: Your github alias
+author: markruss
-ms.author: Your MSFT alias.
-Can be a DL alias ms.date: It's the date you last time reviewed the content and confirmed its accuracy and relevance.
-Format mm/dd/yyyy ms.topic: conceptual ms.prod: windows-sysinternals ms.technology: system-utilities
-description: SEO related, check the SEO cheatsheet for more information.
-keywords: SEO related, check the SEO cheatsheet for more information.
+ms.author: markruss
+ms.date: 11/01/2006
+ms.topic: conceptual
+ms.prod: windows-sysinternals
+ms.technology: system-utilities
+description: In this article I'm going to describe how native applications are built and how they work.
 ---
 Inside Native Applications
 ==========================